-Provide a rolling supply of development-ready rural residential land in Deniliquin for the next 20 years.
+Provide a rolling supply of development-ready large lot residential land in Deniliquin for the next 20 years.

-- Implement a land use monitor for the local government area to accurately identify rural residential land supply and demand issues on a regular basis. - Commence the rezoning process for Candidate Area 3 -Dahwilly Road (south) so this area is market ready for limited further subdivision within the next 3 years. - Commence investigation of Candidate Area 1 - Riverview Road to assess the viability of this site in satisfying the short/ medium term supply of rural residential land - Commence rezoning process for Candidate Area 2 Riverina highway so this area is market ready for subdivision within 5 years.
+- Implement a land use monitor for the local government area to accurately identify large lot residential land supply and demand issues on a regular basis. - Commence the rezoning process for Candidate Area 3 -Dahwilly Road (south) so this area is market ready for limited further subdivision within the next 3 years. - Commence investigation of Candidate Area 1 - Riverview Road to assess the viability of this site in satisfying the short/ medium term supply of large lot residential land - Commence rezoning process for Candidate Area 2 Riverina Highway so this area is market ready for subdivision within 5 years.